-We have granted options to the underwriters to purchase up to an aggregate of 1,060,050 additional shares of our common stock from us at the public offering price less the underwriting discount.
+We and the selling stockholders have granted options to the underwriters to purchase up to an aggregate of 1,243,200 additional shares of our common stock at the public offering price less the underwriting discount, consisting of 761,516 shares from us and 481,684 shares from the selling stockholders.
 The underwriters may exercise this option for 30 days from the date of this prospectus solely to cover any overallotments.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.